 This blog is more specific to Sonoma and Napa area since that’s where my area of expertise is.
-However, I am sure these are universal- if you plan to propose at a Winery, please call ahead and ask for permission!
-While there are a ton of Wineries in the area, with a lot having open tasting and tour hours, some smaller ones are by appointment only, don’t allow professional photography, and don’t want to be tagged on social media.
-You do NOT want to find this out the hard way!
+However, I am sure these are universal- if you plan to propose at a winery, please call ahead and ask for permission!
+While there are a ton of wineries in the area, with a lot having open tasting and tour hours, some smaller ones are by appointment only, don’t allow professional photography, or don’t want to be tagged on social media.
+You don’t want to find this out the hard way!
 Also, remember that wineries are BUSY during the day!
-I shoot a LOT of proposals at Castello di Amorosa, and it can be near impossible to navigate around the amount of tourists- its like Disneyland for adults!
+I shoot a LOT of proposals at Castello di Amorosa (tips for that HERE), and it can be near impossible to navigate around the amount of tourists- its like Disneyland for adults!
 If you are more shy/reserved or really want the moment all to yourself, finding a more intimate spot will be the key- click HERE for some help on that!

 I had a bucket list item of shooting a proposal in a hot air balloon, and it finally happened!
 It was an incredible experience- and here’s what I learned- As you can see, there wasn’t enough room for him to get down on one knee.
 There were people everywhere, so not much space for an intimate moment.
 He had to pay for my ticket to go on the ride (which I so appreciated!
 But it’s something to consider when you are working on budgeting.)
 If you have a big plan of a hot air balloon proposal and you want to get down on one knee, maybe do it before you get in the hot air balloon, with it all lit up in the background?
 And then away you go!